mrzamin/mrzamin/README.md

 - Admin Dashboard (HTML, vanilla CSS) using CSS Grid

 If you’re learning to code, I highly recommend Odin.
 Its curriculum is robust, and it has passionate maintainers and learners all over the world.
 Completely free!

+## Things That Keep Me Motivated and Joyful
+My faith, support from family, morning routine, intellectual challenges, mindset podcasts, music, nature, meeting amazing people at meetups, filming videos for YouTube, 'git push origin main' ;), morning coffee followed by morning green tea, progress

+"Suffering is living in the prison of your mind.
+Freedom is total commitment." -Ed Mylett

 ## Currently Working On